UoB-COMSM0110/2024-group-5/docs/heuristicEvaluation.md

 Criticisms:
 - There is no tutorial, or narrative.
 It is not explain that you need to click to keep the spaceship from falling down, or that you have weapons, or how to fire the weapons.
 - At the end of a game, the system appears unresponsive when you click "Continue".

+Recommendations:
+- Implement a story and tutorial section for players to get their bearings
 <br>

 ##### (2) Match Between the System and the Real World: